nashetty/Java-Masters-Final-Project-group-1/documentation/projectRequirements.md

 - Implement GET `/api/energy/netDifference` endpoint.
 - Add unit tests for EnergyController using JUnit and Mockito.
 - Add integration tests for API endpoints using RestAssured.
+- Containerise the project using Docker.
+- Finalise project documentations.

 ### Task Delegation